-John “Jack” Van Why is a former Georgia Assistant Attorney General who represents businesses and individuals in government investigations, False Claims Act (“FCA”) litigation, complex civil litigation, and white collar criminal defense.
+John “Jack” Van Why is a former Georgia Assistant Attorney General who represents businesses and individuals in government investigations, False Claims Act litigation, complex civil litigation, and white-collar criminal defense.
+He has been recognized by The Best Lawyers in America© “Ones to Watch” for his work in white-collar criminal defense and commercial litigation.

-Before joining the firm, Jack handled criminal and civil healthcare fraud matters with the Attorney General’s Medicaid Fraud Control Unit.
-During his tenure with Attorney General’s Office, he was cross-designated as a Special Assistant United States Attorney for the purpose of prosecuting federal Medicaid fraud cases.
-On the civil side, Jack investigated and prosecuted False Claims Act on behalf of the United States and Georgia.
+Before joining the firm, Jack handled criminal and civil healthcare fraud matters with the Georgia Attorney General’s Medicaid Fraud Control Unit.
+During his tenure with Attorney General’s Office, he was cross-designated as a Special Assistant United States Attorney for the purpose of prosecuting federal criminal Medicaid fraud cases.
+On the civil side, Jack investigated and pursued False Claims Act cases, with several resulting in significant recoveries on behalf of the United States and Georgia.

 Jack graduated from the University of Georgia School of Law after earning two degrees, cum laude, from Auburn University.

-- Represented CPA-business owner in federal tax fraud trial.
+- Trial counsel for Atlanta-area CPA in federal tax fraud trial.

 - Represented diagnostic lab in response to payor audit.
 All claims for repayment dropped.

-- Assisted in the federal prosecution of a home healthcare provider convicted of defrauding Georgia Medicaid.
+- Prosecuted home healthcare provider convicted of defrauding Georgia Medicaid.

-- Assisted in the federal prosecution of a behavioral healthcare provider convicted in a multi-state healthcare fraud conspiracy.
+- Prosecuted behavioral healthcare provider convicted in a federal multi-state healthcare fraud conspiracy.

 - Special Assistant United States Attorney (2021-2022)